7 popular typography trends in website design

 In 2018, these fonts appear not only in text with small sizes of printed characters, but also as large objects in the design of online projects.

-Enterprise VPN in plain language
+IP address in plain language

 ...